deadlyvipers/dojo_rules/introduction.md

-Finishing the "Mastering GitHub" course on codeschool.com The GIT path is my favorite CodeSchool path
+Finishing the "Mastering GitHub" course on codeschool.com The GIT path is my favorite CodeSchool path Maybe I have to mention HTML & CSS too?